werthdavid/homebridge-website-to-camera/README.md

 # TODO

-* Live-Video not working yet
+* Live-Video not working.
+As far as I understood HomeKit requires an RTSP-stream where it can connect to.
+So this feature might not come at all.